myavuz92/unreal_AnimatedTextPlugin/README.md

 ### ClearText

-Clear Text is a Event which clears the Text box.
+Clear Text is an Event which clears the Text box.

 ### EventCalled